 One of the most historically important exhibits is a cast of the 'London specimen' archaeopteryx fossil.
 The fossil skeleton, showing a combination of bird and reptile characteristics, caused a sensation when it was found in 1861.
 The archaeopteryx provided a vital link in establishing the connection between dinosaurs and modern birds.

 Another link on the evolutionary scale is a cast of a Neanderthal skull, from a humanoid living between 350,000 and 35,000 years ago.

 One of the most fascinating aspects of the museum is that it boasts examples of species that are now extinct or rarely found today, including the dodo, thylacine, Tasmanian tiger, giant snail, and quagga.
 Where else could you see the skeleton of a gorilla that once hugged HG Wells?

 Perhaps the most unusual exhibit at the Grant Museum is the Micrarium, a 'place for tiny things'.
 Most museums showcase large animals, despite the fact that over 95% of animal species are smaller than a human thumb.
 The Micrarium tries to redress that imbalance by showing some of the Museum's 20,000 microscopic animal slides.
 Some of the slides are 'glass lantern' slides used to project images of minute animals during student lectures at University College London.

 The Grant Museum presents a range of educational opportunities, including free school workshops and hands-on family events.
 There are also a series of adult evening talks and exhibitions.

 From Warren Street station turn right down Tottenham Court Road.
-After 2 blocks turn left onto University Street and you will find the museum ahead on your right at the end of the street.
-Both tube stations are about 5 minutes easy walk from the museum entrance.
+After two blocks turn left onto University Street and you will find the museum ahead on your right at the end of the street.
+Both tube stations are about a five-minute easy walk from the museum entrance.

 About Grant Museum of Zoology